Ditectrev/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 - [ ] Box 1: Create a PowerShell configuration file.
 Box 2: Load the file to Azure Blob storage.
 Box 3: Load the file to Azure Files.
 - [ ] Box 1: Load the file to Azure Files.
 Box 2: Load the file to Azure Blob storage.
 Box 3: Create a PowerShell configuration file.

 ### Your company has an Azure DevOps project, The source code for the project is stored in an on-premises repository and uses on an on-premises build server.
 You plan to use Azure DevOps to control the build process on the build server by using a self-hosted agent.
 You need to implement the self-hosted agent.
 You download and install the agent on the build server.
 Which two actions should you perform next?
-Each correct answer presents part of the solution.

 - [ ] From Azure, create a shared access signature (SAS).
 - [x] From the build server, create a certificate, and then upload the certificate to Azure Storage.